-6. Conclusions
+6. Concluding Remarks

-This paper reports the results of a study that applied EMA and ML methods to better understand psychosocial and contextual aspects of self-management behavior in adolescents with T1D.
-The following is a summary of the results reported in this paper:
+This paper reported the results of a study that applied EMA and ML methods to better understand psychosocial and contextual aspects of self-management behavior in adolescents with T1D.
+Combining EMA data with ML methods may result in enhanced identification of barriers or facilitators or health behaviors and automated identification and prioritization of relevant factors [60].
+Using LFA, we systematically identified relevant variables by filtering out data with relatively less impact on the outcomes.